ItsRendy/Lithon/README.md

 # Lithon
-This is a very basic and bad work in progress programming language based in python
+This is a very basic and bad work in progress programming language based on python

 ## Documentation
 ### Functions and if statments: